Booking Terms & Conditions

 b.
 The Customers must check very carefully for any visa and vaccination requirements for any ports you will be visiting and bring copies of relevant visas and vaccination certificates for the Voyage.
 Visas and vaccinations are the Customers’ responsibility, the Skipper may check that they are valid and up-to-date before boarding the Vessel and the Customers will not be able to join the Voyage without the appropriate documents.

 13. Pets and animals

-a) The Customers are prohibited from bringing any pet or other animal on board the Vessel.
+The Customers are prohibited from bringing any pet or other animals on board the Vessel.

 14. Changes to and cancellation of bookings by the Owner

-d) The Owner and Venturesail cannot accept responsibility or pay compensation where the Owner is forced to change or cancel the Voyage due to Force Majeure (war or threat of war, riot, civil strife, terrorist activity, industrial dispute, outbreak of disease or pandemic, unavoidable technical problems with transport, closure or congestion of airports, natural or nuclear disaster, fire, adverse weather conditions or similar events beyond their control).
+d.
+The Owner and VentureSail cannot accept responsibility or pay compensation where the Owner is forced to change or cancel the Voyage due to Force Majeure (war or threat of war, riot, civil strife, terrorist activity, industrial dispute, outbreak of disease or pandemic, unavoidable technical problems with transport, closure or congestion of airports, natural or nuclear disaster, fire, adverse weather conditions or similar events beyond their control).
 The Customers must provide proof of suitable travel insurance two weeks before boarding and the Skipper may require sight of the same during the embarkation procedure.
 If no proof is provided on request, the Customers will be required to either acquire suitable travel insurance there and then or leave the Vessel.